fubar2/toolfactory/README.md

 Tools always depend on other things.
 Most tools in Galaxy depend on third party scientific packages, so TF tools usually have one or more dependencies.
-These can be scientific packages such as BWA or scripting languages such as Python and are usually managed by Conda.
+These can be scientific packages such as BWA or scripting languages such as Python and are managed by Conda.
 If the new tool relies on a system utility such as bash or awk where the importance of version control on reproducibility is low, these can be used without Conda management - but remember the potential risks of unmanaged dependencies on computational reproducibility.